viper-666/pimatic-guide/getting-started/installation.html.md

 Now, you need to set the password for the admin user.
 Open the file `config.json` using a text editor (e.g., `nano`) and search for the string `"users"`.
 Then, change the value of the `password` property for user "admin" below.

+Now we can start pimatic for the first time:

+sudo node /home/pi/pimatic-app/node_modules/pimatic/pimatic.js

+You see the debug messages from Pimatic if the end shows:

+19:31:55.621 [pimatic-mobile-frontend] packing static assets 19:31:56.324 [pimatic-mobile-frontend] packing static assets finished 19:31:56.339 [pimatic-mobile-frontend] rendering html 19:32:10.747 [pimatic-mobile-frontend] rendering html finished 19:32:10.835 [pimatic] Listening for HTTP-request on port 80...

+You can try to connect with your web browser.
+If all is OK you stop Pimatic by pressing “Strg+C” on the keyboard.